 - Stop comparing your budget to others – Again, this is very important because each budget is personalized and should reflect your family’s needs.

-- Stop making it so complicated – Please don't make a budget so complicated that you, or anyone else, can not understand.
+- Stop making it so complicated – Please don’t make a budget so difficult that you, or anyone else, can not understand.
 Keep your budget simple.
-The point of this budget is to watch and control your money and stick with, or below, the assigned money that was budgeted.
+The point of this budget is to watch and control your money and stick with, or below, the assigned money.

 You still need a budget; the steps below will help you to create a back to school budget.
 After the back to school season is over, simply continue to use these steps so you can be prepared for next year’s back to school season.